 Whatever features you find lacking on DreamHost — no CDN, no staging, or no free email — these are all available on all GreenGeeks plans.
 From security to performance, your website(s) will be in good hands.
 Plus, customer support is responsive, and unlike DreamHost, you can call for help without being charged for it.
 For everything you get, the hosting prices are very fair.

-GreenGeeks earned a solid star rating of 4.8 because it provides reliable performance, offers advanced security features, and is a web host with ethos.
+GreenGeeks earned a high star rating of 4.8 because it provides comprehensive hosting features, includes advanced security measures, and is a service with ethos.

 | Decision factor | Weight | Verdict |